A doctor takes a quick look at a newborn baby and declares, “It’s a girl!” or “It’s a boy!” Simple, right?

 In other words, gender identity is distinct from biological sex, even though for most people, the two correspond.
 A doctor declaring "It's a girl!" or "It's a boy!" is actually describing a baby's biological sex--or more specifically, their genitalia--not their gender identity.

 Most people will grow up to identify with the gender that corresponds with their biological sex.
 But that's not the case for everyone.
-People who are transgender have a gender identity that is different from their sex at birth.
+People who are transgender have a gender identity that is different from their sex observed at birth.

-As the DHHS publication explains, scientists' understanding of gender identity has evolved from a focus on strict sex-gender congruence and conforming behaviors in the 1950s, to a more nuanced concept of gender, and its distinction from biological sex, today.
+Scientists' understanding of gender identity has evolved from a focus on strict sex-gender congruence and conforming behaviors in the 1950s, to a more nuanced concept of gender, and its distinction from biological sex, today.

 In the 1950s, if a person displayed a gender identity that was different from their sex at birth, they were assumed to have a psychological problem.
-Beginning in the 1960s, however, researchers developed an understanding that differences between a person's "assigned sex at birth and their gender identity was of a biological, rather than psychological nature."
-(SAMHSA, 2012, A Discussion about Gender Identity, para.
-4-6)
+Beginning in the 1960s, however, researchers developed an understanding that differences between a person's "assigned sex at birth and their gender identity was of a biological, rather than psychological nature" (SAMHSA, 2012, A Discussion about Gender Identity, para.
+4-6).

 Bakker, J. (2018) Brain structure and function in gender dysphoria.
 Endocrine Abstracts, 56(S 30.3). https://www.endocrine-abstracts.org/ea/0056/ea0056s30.3.htm

 Bodkin, H. (2018, May 22).
 Transgender brain scans promised as study shows structural differences in people with gender dysphoria.
 Telegraph. https://www.telegraph.co.uk/news/2018/05/22/transgender-brain-scans-promised-study-shows-structural-differences/?WT.mc_id=tmg_share_fb